 7.2 The school has reviewed best practice in other schools and consulted some of the research with regards to sanctions.
 The result of this review is that The Becket School seeks to ensure that consequences are as immediate as possible so that the student's actions are clearly linked to the consequence.
 The school subscribes to the view that the immediacy of the consequence is more important than the severity.
-As such, staff are able to issue same day detentions (30 minutes) and the school will inform parents before the detention is to take place.
-The school recognises that the wide catchment area for the school means that there may be times when students are unable to attend a same day detention at short notice.
-As such, all students have the choice to attend either a 30 minute same day detention or a 60 minute detention the next day.
-The difference in times is intended to incentivise students choosing to attend the same day detention if it is possible to do so because this is more likely to modify their behaviour in the future.
+As such, staff are able to issue next day detentions (30 minutes) and the school will inform parents 24 hours before the detention is to take place.

-- 7.3 Students are expected to sit the ASD on the specific date that it is scheduled (unless the student chooses to attend the 60 minute next day detention instead); sitting the ASD takes priority over all other school activities (e.g. sporting fixtures).
-The only circumstances that will cause a detention to be rearranged will be student absence from school, prearranged medical appointments (the school will ask for evidence) or a very specific and evidenced safeguarding concern. - 7.4 It is school policy that any sanction issued must be served by the student.
-Further strict sanctions have to be applied when detentions have been avoided so that we can ensure students respect the system and work within it. - 7.5 If a student demonstrates inappropriate behaviour in an ASD, he/she will be withdrawn and a further sanction will be applied.
+- 7.3 Students are expected to sit the ASD on the specific date that it is scheduled.
+Sitting the ASD takes priority over all other school activities (e.g. sporting fixtures).
+The only circumstances that will cause a detention to be rearranged will be student absence from school, pre- arranged medical appointments (the school will ask for evidence) or a very specific and evidenced safeguarding concern. - 7.4 It is school policy that any sanction issued must be served by the student.
+Further strict sanctions have to be applied when detentions have been avoided so that we can ensure students respect the system and work within it. - 7.5 If a student demonstrates inappropriate behaviour in an ASD, he/she will be withdrawn and a further sanction will be applied. - 7.6 If a student does not attend a 30-minute ASD and there is no valid reason this will be escalated to a 60-minute senior leadership detention on the nearest Friday.
+The student will be collected for this detention by a senior leader near to the end of period 5. - 7.7 Students may be issued a Saturday detention which happen every half term.
+They run from 9.00-10.30 and are supervised by SLT.
+Students who trigger a Saturday detention are those that persistently do not follow the rules and the usual detention has not been a deterrent to modify behaviour.
+Studenst are issued this sanction if the have 5 or more ASD linked to being late to school after 9.00am, ASD for cumulative negative points or ASD for full conduct cards.

-8. The Removal Room, Reflection Centre, Pre-Exclusions and Suspensions
+8. The Removal Room, Reflection Centre, Internal Suspension and Suspensions